tubercomiosis/sysapi32.exe/README.md

 # sysapi32.exe
 My new malware!
-It works only on Windows XP because it terminates lsass.exe.
-I'M NOT RESPONSIBLE FOR ANY DAMAGES.
+> [!CAUTION]
+> I'M NOT RESPONSIBLE FOR ANY DAMAGE MADE USING THIS MALWARE!
+IF YOU ARE WILLING TO RUN IT ON PHYSICAL HARDWARE, PLEASE RUN THE VERSION WITH THE .GDIOnly BRANCH ONLY!!!
+> [!NOTE]
+> This will work only on Windows XP.